-Role-Based separation of duty ensures SOD requirements in rolebased systems by controlling membership in, activation of, and use of roles as well as permission assignment.
+Role-based separation of duty ensures SOD requirements in rolebased systems by controlling membership in, activation of, and use of roles as well as permission assignment.

-There are several papers in the literature over the past decade which deal with separation of duty.
+There are several papers in the literature over the past decade that deal with separation of duty.
 During this period various forms of SOD have been identified.
 Attempts have been made to systematically categorize these definitions.
-Notably, Simon and Zurko [Simon and Zurko 1997] provide an informal characterization, and Gligor et al. [Gligor et al. 1998] provide a formalism of this characterization.
+Notably, Simon and Zurko [1997] provide an informal characterization, and Gligor et al. [1998] provide a formalism of this characterization.
 However, this work has significant limitations.
-It omits important forms of SOD
+It omits important forms of SOD including session-based dynamic SOD needed for simulating lattice-based access control and Chinese Walls in RBAC [Sandhu 1993; 1996].
+It also does not deal with SOD in the presence of role hierarchies.
+Moreover, as shown, there are additional SOD properties that have not been identified in the previous literature.